intrinio/java-sdk/README.md

 ## Multi-threading Recommendation

 It's recommended to create one instance of `ApiClient` per thread in a multithreaded environment to avoid any potential issues.

+## Retries

+By default, automatic retries are enabled for the Java SDK.
+Retries can be enabed or disabled by supplying the `defaultClient.setAllowRetries` function with a boolean parameter.

+If set to `true`, all calls to the API will attempt a successful completion up to 5 times with exponential backoff before failing.
+If set to `false`, calls to the API will attempt one successful call.

 ## Documentation for API Endpoints